mtlynch/mediagoblin/docs/source/siteadmin/media-types.rst

-In the future, there will be all sorts of media types you can enable, but in the meanwhile there are six additional media types: video, audio, raw image, ascii art, STL/3d models, PDF and Document.
+In the future, there will be all sorts of media types you can enable, but in the meanwhile there are six additional media types: video, audio, raw image, ASCII art, STL/3D models, PDF and Document.

-First, you should probably read ":doc:`configuration`" to make sure you know how to modify the mediagoblin config file.
+First, you should probably read ":doc:`configuration`" to make sure you know how to modify the MediaGoblin config file.

 Enabling Media Types
 ====================